realm/realm-js/contrib/building.md

 npm run test-runners
 ```

-#### Node version setup
+### Node version setup

 The tests will spawn a new shell when running, so you need to make sure that new shell instances use the correct version of `npm`.
-If you have Homebrew correctly installed, this should work – if it is not working, you can add the following to your preferred shell configuration:
+If you have Homebrew correctly installed, this should work.
+If it is not working, you can add the following to your preferred shell configuration:

 ```sh
 export NVM_DIR="$HOME/.nvm"